*The Robber Bee Scout Trap® is a device that is installed onto the landing board in front of the hive entrance.

 "This is amazing example of advanced problem solving and overcoming something that otherwise was out of reach of stopping."

-When the robber bee scouts arrive to try to gain access to the hive, they land on what looks like a typical bee hive entrance.
+When the robber bee scouts arrive to try and gain access to the hive, they land on what looks like a typical bee hive entrance.
 The robber bees are confused because they can smell and see the actual hive landing board, but they cannot advance forward because they are separated by a screen.
 The robber bees frantically pace back and forth along the fake entrance looking for a way in.
 On either side of the fake entrance is the “simple maze” consisting of enticing drilled holes, which the robber scouts must investigate.
-As the robber bee scout enters the dark space in the simple maze they see light issuing from another lower drilled hole that attracts their attention.
-Once the robber bee ventures down and enters the lower hole they find themselves walking into the bee jail.
+The robber bee scout enters the dark space in the simple maze, they see light issuing from another upper hole that attracts their attention.
+Once the robber bee ventures up through the maze vertically and enters the upper maze hole, they enter a cone that reduces down to a single small opening When the robber bee scout crawls out of the cone they find themselves trapped in the robber bee jail.